coral/freemote/README.md

 | 0x0108 | Focus held             |
 | 0x0109 | Shutter fully pressed  |

 However, [Greg Leeds did a better job](https://gregleeds.com/reverse-engineering-sony-camera-bluetooth/) reversing this.
-With [additional testing script done](./ble-test.py), the best guesstimate of the command code is summarized in the following table.
+With [additional testing script done](./protocol/ble-test.py) by [tao-j](https://github.com/tao-j), the best guesstimate of the command code is summarized in the following table.

 | Code     | Description     |
 | -------- | --------------- |